-Table 53: H Receptor Sensitivity (solid was tes management)
+Table 53: Receptor Sensitivity (solid wastes management) 10000000 neeepioi Scusterity 50000 mastes manuagement

-Receptors Distance from the site Sensitivity Local communities and houses within and/or near the project area ~10m from direct AOI Medium Workforce - health Direct AOI L-S Protected Area \sim 30 m from the PV site boundary Waste infrastructure (disposal and transportation facilities) The availability of suitable in the country for transportation and disposal of waste is generally good but my not be fully aligned with GIIP.
-Options for hazardous waste and PV Panel recycling are known to be available regionally.
+Receptors Distance from the site Sensitivity

+Local communities and houses within and/or near the project area ~10m from direct AOI Medium

+Workforce - health Direct AOI

+L-S Protected Area $\sim 30$ m from the PV site boundary

+Waste infrastructure The availability of suitable in the

+(disposal and transportation country for transportation and disposal

+facilities) of waste is generally good but my not

+be fully aligned with GIIP.
+Options for

+hazardous waste and PV Panel

+recycling are known to be available

+regionally.